St. Martin’s Griffin

 When the Alyon military wrongly sentences Jason for committing an impossible crime, he and two allies must escape before they’re killed.
 As Jason, Josh and Jacqui explore the world outside the military, they discover powerful abilities their commanders kept secret from them.
 They also find other allies with secrets of their own.
 Together the team vows to stop Shadow Leader, the sinister man who seems to be at the center of everyone’s problems.
 The only problem is finding a way to overcome him.

 I loved that this story is written in present tense.
-I’ve only read a couple of stories written that way before, but I really like that it keeps the action … Continue reading
+I’ve only read a couple of stories written that way before, but I really like that it keeps … Continue reading

 Amie Kaufman and Jay Kristoff